 Lea Mimba really encouraged mothers; when we used to attend, most of the nurses were friendly.
 In normal ANC clinics, you will find some nurses don't attend to you well, but in the Lea Mimba club, the nurses did not discriminate against anyone.
 When you go to other clinics you are told you are dirty, here you are attended to the way you are.
 Adolescent, county hospital

 Qualitative data also revealed a range of challenges that affected women’s experience of care.
 In particular, they experienced long wait times, leading to hunger, because other women in their group sometimes arrived late, or the health provider was not available, often with the result that sessions were not held as scheduled.
 Not all groups seemed to establish camaraderie, with some women noting they did not like the group or the other members.

-We did not find evidence of changes in empowerment between baseline and endline in quantitative data, but women in qualitative interviews and discussions, especially adolescents, described increasing feelings of self-efficacy and confidence to adopt more healthy behaviors.
+We did not find evidence of changes in empowerment, as measured through PRES score, between baseline and endline in quantitative data, but women in qualitative interviews and discussions, especially adolescents, described increasing feelings of self-efficacy and confidence to adopt more healthy behaviors.
 Adolescent women reported that they became more empowered to do things they previously felt they could not do.

 Yes, for me I never imagined I could take care of my pregnancy, I never saw myself taking care of a child and using family planning, I thought it was a lot of work.
 But after the Lea Mimba lessons, I can do all these things.
 Adolescent, referral hospital

 While this was explicitly expressed only among adolescent age groups, for the groups in general, health providers described how women were more active in taking a role in their ANC experience, such as asking for services or tests, as expressed by this provider: